igorski/zMVC/example/README.md

     grunt start

 this task will launch a browser which will preview the application.
-You can also adjust the sources and monitor the changes in realtime as the task synchronizes a file watcher with the browser.
+You can also adjust the sources and monitor the changes in real-time as the task synchronizes a file watcher with the browser.

 ## Basic application outline